 2. Marketing and Communications

-Communications and marketing automation for nonprofits is undoubtedly part of your fundraising strategy, but it can also do so much more; in fact, more than 60% of nonprofits use customer relationship management (CRM) software to orchestrate their communications with supporters.
+Communications and nonprofit marketing automation is undoubtedly part of your fundraising strategy, but it can also do so much more; in fact, more than 60% of nonprofits use customer relationship management (CRM) software to orchestrate their communications with supporters.

-In addition to helping you create optimized fundraising emails, software tools can assist with newsletter production and distribution, thank you messaging, and many other emails that your nonprofit’s communication personnel might have to craft from scratch.
+In addition to helping you create optimized fundraising emails, software tools can assist with newsletter production and distribution, thank you for messaging, and many other emails that your nonprofit’s communication personnel might have to craft from scratch.

-And software isn’t just for sending email; high-tech applications like Keela can also help you parse data so that you can easily and effectively determine who to send email to.
+And software isn’t just for sending emails; high-tech applications like Keela can also help you parse data so that you can easily and effectively determine who to send emails to.

 Use automated segmentation and filtering to break your audience into bite-sized chunks, learn about their needs and preferences, and customize your communication for each segment.

 Tracking and analyzing metrics allow you to make educated decisions and monitor your performance.
 And it should be no surprise that automation tools are ideal for pulling data from your records and building reports that will inform and direct your activities.

-Keela and KIT for Nonprofits are perfectly suited for this type of task—they allow you to set key performance indicators (KPI) that are automatically updated as you send communications, receive donations, add supporters, and more.
-The ability to quickly and easily generate and view reports is a gamechanger, allowing you to see just how well your campaigns are doing at any time so that you can adjust your strategy.
+Keela and KIT for Nonprofits are perfectly suited for this type of task—they allow you to set key performance indicators (KPIs) that are automatically updated as you send communications, receive donations, add supporters, and more.
+The ability to quickly and easily generate and view reports is a game-changer, allowing you to see just how well your campaigns are doing at any time so that you can adjust your strategy.

 4. Project Management

 While flashy tasks like gala fundraisers and charity bike rides are the most visible and fun parts of running a nonprofit organization, the real key to success is something much more mundane: being organized.
 The best way to do this is to offload some of the responsibility to a project management software like Keela.